easy-tensorflow/easy-tensorflow/4_AutoEncoder/README.md

 In this tutorial we will implement:
-1. Autoencoder for noise removal
+1. Autoencoder for noise removal (AE_noiseRemoval.ipynb)
-2. Visualization of a node's activation
+2. Visualization of a node's activation (AE_visActivation)

 ## References:
 * [www.tensorflow.com](www.tensorflow.com)